kuking/seof/PROPOSAL.md

 filesystem.
 There is no performance degradation beyond the extra work done by the encryption primitives plus the extra ciphertext size.

-Internally, `seof` holds multiple unencrypted blocks in memory, unbuffered reading and writting should not inccur in any extra encryption work, and the typical sequential reads and writes should be performant (and will not incurr in unnecessary encryption work or disk-input-output.).
-Because there is a limited number of blocks in memory at a time, random reads and writes outside the current buffers, will eventually trigger encryption primitives and disk-input-output (i.e. if a buffer content was modified, it will have to be encrypted and saved to disk, so it can be released from memory to make space for reading another block, unencrypting it.)
+Internally, `seof` holds multiple unencrypted blocks in memory, unbuffered reading and writing should not incur in any extra encryption work, and the typical sequential reads and writes should be performant (and will not incur in unnecessary encryption work or disk-input-output.).
+Because there is a limited number of blocks in memory at a time, random reads and writes outside the current buffers, will eventually trigger encryption primitives and disk-input-output (i.e. if a buffer content was modified, it will have to be encrypted and saved to disk, so it can be released from memory to make space for reading another block, having to decrypt it first.)

 Multiple random seek/read/write operations in a long enough file, will incur in performance penalisation as each time a new block comes into memory from the disk, it has to be read and unencrypted, and then disposed from memory, possibly